KasraK2K/javascript-data-structure/BigO/__CheatSheet__.md

 O(n*log(n)) Log Linear - Sorting operations usually O(n^2) Quadratic - Every element in a collection need to be compared to ever other element.
-Two nested loops O(2^n) Exponential - Recursive algorithms that solve a problem of size N O(n!) - You are adding a loop for every element.
+Two nested loops O(2^n) Exponential - Recursive algorithms that solve a problem of size N O(n!)
+Factorial - You are adding a loop for every element.